os-climate/osc-dm-mesh-doc/README.md

 Service, and various Data Products necessary for data management within the mesh.

+A quick note on our Docker Compose execution environment.
+Every runnable component has a Docker image which means that we can support just about any on-premises or cloud-native environment.
+But with a goal of geting our platform running in a few minutes on a local machines, we have offered a simple run-time environment based upon docker which is prevelent in most environments (and is easily downloaded) that can run easily and quickly on most laptops.

 ### osc-dm-meshdp-srv: Ecosystem Platform Data Product Execution Environment

 [osc-dm-meshdp-srv](https://github.com/os-climate/osc-dm-meshdp-srv)
 is the runtime environment for the Ecosystem Platform data products.
-It is implemented using Docker Compose and starts up a Data Products.
+It is implemented using Docker Compose (see above for reason for Docker Compose support) and starts up a Data Products.

 ### osc-dm-mesh-cli: Ecosystem Platform Command Language Interface